bichan17/bdb4-portfolio/_portfolio/work/1_capacity.md

   - Netlify
 ---

 The portfolio site for the gaming friendly digital agency, Capacity.
 The site features a custom built interactive shield made with WebGL.
+The full site is set to launch in early 2021 with many more features.